Angel Island Immigration Station Foundation

 A nonprofit organization

-About AIISF.
 Founded in 1983, the Angel Island Island Immigration Station Foundation (AIISF) is a 501(c)3 nonprofit organization that serves as the primary partner to the California Department of Parks and Recreation to preserve the former US Immigration Station at Angel Island’s buildings, histories, and stories.
-Over the past 40 years, AIISF has secured over $33 million dollars in public and private funding to help fund 3 significant renovations of the site.
-In addition to fundraising for the site, AIISF also conducts educational and cultural programs to complement park staff’s programming.
+Over the past 42 years, AIISF has secured over $40 million dollars in public and private funding to help fund 3 significant renovations of the site.

 About Angel Island.
 In the early 1900s, seeking to replicate the success of the US Immigration Station at Ellis Island, Congress appropriated resources to build a similar facility on the West Coast to enforce the U.S.’s exclusionary immigration policies that began with the Chinese Exclusion Act of 1882.
 Subsequent policies such as the Gentlemen’s Agreement of 1908, the Immigration Act of 1924, and other laws were passed with the goal of restricting immigration from most Asian and Pacific Island countries.